Siegel-Lab/BioSmoother/Manual.md

     ssh -L 5009:localhost:5009 -t your_user_name@your_server

-Now any internet-traffic that is using the port 5009 is directed to the server you just logged in to.
+Now, any internet-traffic that is using the port 5009 is directed to the server you just logged in to.
-Then queue into one of the client nodes on the server by:
+Then, queue into one of the client nodes on the server by:

     srun --pty bash

-Now forward the port from the client node to the master node:
+Now, forward the port from the client node to the master node:

     ssh -fNR 5009:localhost:5009 ${SLURM_JOB_USER}@${SLURM_LAUNCH_NODE_IPADDR}